DanNguyen8189/hotspotify/README.md

 > A Vue.js project
 > (Was) deployed at https://hotspotify.herokuapp.com/#/
-> Unfortunately heroku changed and is no longer free and my data was deleted there.
+> Unfortunately heroku changed and is no longer free and the data was deleted there.
 So, I'll have to look for another host

 ## Build Setup